SUSE/doc-unversioned/trento/migration/systemd-install.md

    }
    ```

-1. Check NGINX configuration:
+1. Check the NGINX configuration:

    ```bash
    nginx -t
    ```

-   If the configuration is correct, the output should be like this:
+   If the configuration is correct, the output should be as follows:

    ```bash
    nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
    nginx: configuration file /etc/nginx/nginx.conf test is successful
    ```

-   If there are issues with the configuration, the output will indicate what needs to be adjusted.
+    If there are issues with the configuration, the output indicates what needs to be adjusted.

 ## Prepare SSL certificate for NGINX

 Create or provide a certificate for [NGINX](https://nginx.org/en/) to enable SSL for Trento.
-Instead of creating a self-signed certificate, you use your own certificate.

-### Option 1: Creating a Self-Signed Certificate
+### Create a self-signed certificate

 1. Generate a self-signed certificate:

-    > Note: Remember to adjust `subjectAltName = DNS:trento.example.com` by replacing `trento.example.com` with the actual domain name, and change the value `5` to the number of days for the certificate validity.
+    > Note: Adjust `subjectAltName = DNS:trento.example.com` by replacing `trento.example.com` with your domain and change the value `5` to the number of days for which you need the certificate to be valid.
 For example, `-days 365` for one year.

     ```bash
     openssl req -newkey rsa:2048 --nodes -keyout trento.key -x509 -days 5 -out trento.crt -addext "subjectAltName = DNS:trento.example.com"